 Courtney Chandler has been an ASBMB Today contributor since 2016 and has a passion for scientific communication.
 You’ll see her insights on industry career paths monthly in her ASBMB Today careers column.
 She earned a bachelor's degree in biochemistry from the University of Michigan and her Ph.D. from the biochemistry and molecular biology program at the University of Maryland, Baltimore.
 She loves Baltimore and decided it was the city for her (crabs are a personal favorite).
-She is a postdoctoral fellow in the Department of Biochemistry and Molecular Biology at the Johns Hopkins University School of Public Health, where she researches enzymes of fungal pathogens.
+She is a postdoctoral fellow at the University of Maryland, Baltimore.
 She's also a member of the Journal of Biological Chemistry's Early Career Reviewer Board.
 When she’s not researching or writing, Courtney likes to travel, cook and read.

 Articles by Courtney Chandler